mahesh147/CryptoWatch/README.md

 # CryptoWatch
-Please refer to CHANGELOG.md for more informations on the changes in this project.

 CryptoWatch is online platform that allows users to track the price of cryptocurrency in real-time.
 With its simple to use and intuitive design, combined with its real-time price updates and analytics makes it an extremly powerful tool for crypto-investors and everyday enthusiasts.